wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 | [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) | 4 | 0.001 |
 | [Update asset info transaction](/en/blockchain/transaction-type/update-asset-info-transaction) | 17 | 0.001 |

-## Fee nominated in a sponsored asset
+## Fee Nominated in Sponsored Asset

-An issuer of an asset can set up sponsorship — so that any user can specify a transaction fee in this asset.
+An issuer of an asset can set up sponsorship — so that any user can specify a transaction fee in this asset for invoke script transactions and transfer transactions.

 To activate sposorship, the issuer puts a sponsor fee transaction that specifies an amount of asset that is equivalent to the minimum fee of 0.001 WAVES.
 For exmaple, if `minSponsoredAssetFee: 5`, then the fee in this asset for exchange transaction equals 5 × 0.003 / 0.001 = 15.
 See the [Sponsor Fee Transactions](/en/blockchain/waves-protocol/sponsored-fee) article for details.